 Sam had written an article (which I later expanded upon) about using a GA to solve a diophantine equation.
 I found it amazing that computer scientists had taken Darwin’s idea of “survival of the fittest” and applied it to something as abstract as solving mathematically equations.
 Not only that, it was bloody efficient at doing it!

 Two years later, I interviewed Steve Smith, one of the engineers behind that massive radar that sits atop the AH-64D Apache Longbow (right).
-The Apache’s radar can automatically detect the target from the buying cheap viagra no prescription radar signature, and the software that powers this intelligence was evolved via genetic programming.
+The Apache’s radar can automatically detect the target from the order uk online viagra drugs radar signature, and the software that powers this intelligence was evolved via genetic programming.

 At the time though, the deeper meaning behind all this “cool technology” never really dawned on me.
 Fast forward many years and my fascination with genetic algorithms remained.
 I was stunned by the ability of evolution to seemingly solve huge problems if you could simply assign a fitness to any given solution.
 Now with that said, this post isn’t meant as a lesson on genetic algorithms as I’ve written plenty in the past (including this bad boy if you’re feeling adventurous).
 Continue reading “Universal Darwinism: The Evolution of Everything?”